mudcano/mudrich/docs/source/highlighting.rst

 Here's an example which highlights text that looks like an email address::

-    from rich.console import Console
+    from mudrich.console import Console
-    from rich.highlighter import RegexHighlighter
+    from mudrich.highlighter import RegexHighlighter
-    from rich.theme import Theme
+    from mudrich.theme import Theme

     class EmailHighlighter(RegexHighlighter):
         """Apply style to anything that looks like an email."""